leskhq/Laravel-Enterprise-Starter-Kit/readme.md

 ## Description
-L51ESK, is a template project based on the [Laravel](http://laravel.com/) framework v5.1, combining a set of features that can kit start any Web application for the Internet or on an Intranet.
+L51ESK, is a template project based on the [Laravel](http://laravel.com/) framework v5.1, combining a set of features that can kick start any Web application for the Internet or on an Intranet.
 What makes this project unique, from what I have seen, are two key features, the optional LDAP & Active Directory authentication (not completed yet, but soon) and the dynamic authorization module.
 But wait there is more, keep reading...